altera-fpga/hls-samples/Tutorials/Tools/platform_designer/README.md

 | Source Directory  | Description
 |:--                |:--
 | `add_oneapi`      | The source and build scripts needed to compile a simple IP using oneAPI
-| `add_quartus_sln` | An example of the project files that are created using the Intel® Quartus® Prime GUI
+| `add_quartus_sln` | An example of the project files that are created using the Quartus® Prime GUI
-| `starting_files`  | The minimal source files you need to create a Intel® Quartus® Prime project.
-Additional project files are created using the Intel® Quartus® Prime GUI.
+| `starting_files`  | The minimal source files you need to create a Quartus® Prime project.
+Additional project files are created using the Quartus® Prime GUI.
 | `system_console`  | Scripts for controlling the System Console application while you test the design in hardware

 ### Board-specific Considerations

-This design is intended to work with the Intel® Arria® 10 SX SoC Development Kit.
+This design is intended to work with the Arria® 10 SX SoC Development Kit.
 These board-specific configurations are not guaranteed to work with different boards:
 1. Choose `10AS066N3F40E2SG` device to match the devkit
 2. Choose pin `PIN_AM10` to drive the `i_clk` signal
 3. Choose pin `PIN_AR23` to drive the `fpga_led` signal
 4. Choose pin `PIN_AV21` to drive the `reset_button_n` signal
-5. Use `jtag.sdc` from the Intel® Arria® 10 SoC Golden Hardware Reference Design (GHRD) [source code](https://github.com/altera-opensource/ghrd-socfpga).
+5. Use `jtag.sdc` from the Arria® 10 SoC Golden Hardware Reference Design (GHRD) [source code](https://github.com/altera-opensource/ghrd-socfpga).

 ## Building the `platform_designer` Tutorial